rgorai/cyberconvoy-assessment-2/README.md

 - This is my first time implementing a MySQL database, Google OAuth and TailwindCSS, so I'm not very familiar with the best coding and security practices with these technologies, so I've attempted them as best I can based on research and my experience with similar technologies

-- The app uses server-side session management so it briefly flashes UI for unauthenticated users on window refresh even when you are authenticated, which irks me, so if I had more time I would implement client-side cookies into the auth system to remedy this
+- The app uses server-side session management so it briefly flashes UI for unauthenticated users on window refresh even when you are authenticated.
+Since this does not impede the functionality of the site but does personally irk me, I would implement client-side cookies into the auth system to remedy this given more time

-- Some aspects of the application may seem somewhat over-engineered for the scale of this app - these are pasted from my personal, relatively larger-scale projects.
+- Some aspects of the application may seem somewhat over-engineered for the scale of this app - these are snippets from some of my other personal projects.
 I included these partially to expedite my development time for those aspects, but mainly to help convey my thought processes

 - I left in the console statements for API calls so you can observe the state management system conserving them